evnm/scala-osgi/README.md

 `scala-osgi` is a library built upon Scala's implicits in order to enrich pre-existing OSGi classes.
-Therefore, instead of picking specific classes to import, its recommend you import all, in order to bring the implicit conversions into the scope:
+Therefore, instead of picking specific classes to import, it's recommended you import all, in order to bring the implicit conversions into the scope:

     import com.kiip.osgi._